Pavel Vorobey

-Pavel Vorobey (born September 10, 1997) is a Belarusian professional ice hockey Defenseman who is currently an unrestricted free agent.
-He most recently played for HC Vityaz in the Kontinental Hockey League (KHL).
+Pavel Vorobey (born September 10, 1997) is a Belarusian professional ice hockey defenceman for the Orlando Solar Bears of the ECHL.

+Playing career

-He previously played with Kunlun Red Star and Sibir Novosibirsk in the KHL.
+He previously played with Kunlun Red Star and Sibir Novosibirsk and HC Vityaz in the Kontinental Hockey League (KHL).
 He joined Kunlun Red star from HC Dinamo Molodechno in the Belarusian Extraliga.
+He briefly enjoyed a loan stint during the 2019-20 season with Finnish club, Lahti Pelicans.

+International play

 Vorobey is a part of the Belarusian national team and participated in the 2017 IIHF World Championship.